Navigating the World as a Non-Binary Individual: Understanding and Embracing Gender Diversity

 1. Be an ally: If you are not non-binary, you can still be an ally by standing up for their rights and advocating for them.
 This may involve challenging discrimination or prejudice when you see it, or supporting organisations that work towards LGBTQ+ equality.

 Being non-binary is a valid and important aspect of identity.
 It’s important to recognise and respect the diversity of gender identities and expressions, and to create a more inclusive and understanding society.
-By using inclusive language, educating yourself, being an ally, and creating inclusive spaces, you can support non-binary individuals and work towards greater equality and acceptance for all.
+By using inclusive language, educating yourself, being an ally, and creating inclusive spaces, you can support non-binary individuals.
+Together, we can work towards greater equality and acceptance for all.

 At Safe Place Therapy we are focussed on LGBTQ+ support.
 Organise your appointment now!